 The survey will not be re-scheduled in the event of extreme winter weather.

-While we ask that you prepare to be out until 8:00 PM, many volunteer teams complete their assignments by 7:30 PM.
+While we ask that you prepare to be out until 7:30 PM if you are on the night team, many volunteer teams complete their assignments by 7:00 PM.

 What does it mean to be a team leader?